'Baby, It's Cold Outside': large part of U.S. in deep freeze

 Most Midwesterners took the cold in stride and said the temperatures seemed normal compared to last year's polar vortex storms.

 "This is nothing.
-It does not compare to any of the epic storms that we've had," said businessman Matt Minar, 42.
-Ohio saw snowfall overnight but nothing unseasonable.
+It does not compare to any of the epic storms that we've had," said Matt Minar, 42, an enterprise architect.
+Ohio saw snowfall overnight but nothing unseasonal.

 "This time last year was worse," said Steve Carlson, 49, a Cleveland native and customer service worker for AT&T who had calls scheduled for outdoor work all day.